Skip to main content

 Yes.
 A gTLD applicant may operate its own back-end services, but it will still need to be evaluated through the RSP program before their gTLD application can be approved.

-11. If my organization is not successful in clearing evaluation, can I apply again?
+11. If my organization is unsuccessfully evaluated, can I apply again?
+Copy Icon

 Yes.
 Your organization may apply again to become an evaluated RSP and pay a new evaluation fee.